 Vinland Saga Season 2 seems almost inevitable considering the pedigree of the anime series.
 It’s possible that an official announcement could come eventually since respected anime news leaker Spytrue is claiming that “Vinland [Saga] S2 is on the pipeline.”

 The only bad news is that Spytrue is also claiming that “Vinland Saga S2 will not be in 2020, unfortunately.”
 Why would the anime sequel be pushed out into 2021 and beyond?
-It turns out there is a giant-sized reason (see the release date section below for more details).
+Spytrue is claiming a giant-sized reason, although it turns out part of his claim was wrong (see the release date section below for more details).

 When Episode 24 was released there were also rumors floating around that a Vinland Saga movie was announced.
 That’s not true.

 It appears the rumors started when the official Vinland Saga Twitter account said, “We have a special movie for all viewers.”
 That tweet was a reference to a special clip they released on Twitter/Youtube, not a full-length movie.

 What is true is that the “special movie” clip definitely contains scenes from future story arcs.
 In addition, WIT Studio director Shuhei Yabuta also seemed to be teasing anime fans on Twitter.

 “This big incident changed everything for Thorfinn, but his story will continue!” the director wrote.
 “I pray that he will meet many people, and his eyes truly open to seeing the vast world. … I hope it was of benefit to [all of you] involved in [making] this work, and [I] hope to get together in another work!”

 The good news is that the manga’s story of historical explorer Thorfinn has just begun its final story arc and will probably not finish until years from now.
 That means the anime series could stretch on for multiple seasons as a regularly renewed anime TV show.